Paignton railway station: History

 On 11 July 1904, GWR road motor services started running from here to Torquay, in competition with recently extended Torquay Tramways; the land opposite the station is still used as a bus station.

-The line from Torquay was finally doubled in 1910 when the platforms were extended to accommodate longer trains.
-Further expansion came in 1924 with the opening of a larger booking office and new canopies were erected over the platforms.
-A few years later the double track was extended to Goodrington, new carriage sidings opened behind the southbound platform.
-A new goods shed opened on 1 June 1931 south of the station, which freed the original goods shed to deal with parcels traffic and passengers' luggage, and allowed the platforms to be further extended.
-Plans in 1937 to move the station onto a new site south near the goods shed, which would have allowed five platforms to be constructed, failed to materialise due to World War II.
+The line from Torquay was finally doubled in 1910, when the platforms were extended to accommodate longer trains.
+Further expansion came in 1924, with the opening of a larger booking office and new canopies were erected over the platforms.
+A few years later, the double track was extended to Goodrington and new carriage sidings opened behind the southbound platform.
+A new goods shed opened on 1 June 1931, just south of the station, which freed the original goods shed to deal with parcels traffic and passengers' luggage; this allowed the platforms to be extended further.
+In 1937, plans to move the station onto a new site south near the goods shed, which would have allowed five platforms to be constructed, failed to materialise due to World War II.

 The Great Western Railway was nationalised into British Railways in 1948.
-In 1956 further carriage sidings were opened at Goodrington, mainly used to handle the heavy traffic on summer Saturdays.
+In 1956, further carriage sidings were opened at Goodrington, which were used mainly to handle the heavy traffic on summer Saturdays.

 The line from Paignton to Kingswear was sold to the Dart Valley Light Railway plc on 30 December 1972, which operated another nearby heritage railway at Buckfastleigh.
-An independent station alongside the main platform, known as "Queens Park", was opened to serve the Kingswear trains on the site of the carriage sidings opened in 1930.
+An independent station alongside the main platform, known as Queens Park, was opened to serve the Kingswear trains on the site of the carriage sidings opened in 1930.
 This site includes a shed for the railway's operational engines and carriages.
-The line has since been transferred to the Dartmouth Steam Railway.
+The line is now promoted as the Dartmouth Steam Railway.

 Location

 The station is sandwiched between two level crossings.
 At the north (Torquay) end of the station is the busy crossing over Torbay Road.
 It has a footbridge to allow people to cross the line on foot when the crossing is closed for a train to pass.
-At the opposite end is the quieter Sands Road crossing, which is used when trains are running on to the carriage sidings or when the heritage line to Kingswear is in operation.
-Because of this the two lines over this crossing are operated as single tracks with trains running in either direction on both.
+At the opposite end is the quieter Paignton South (colloquially Sands Road) crossing, which is used when trains are running on to the carriage sidings or when the heritage line to Kingswear is in operation; consequently, the two lines over this crossing are operated as single tracks with trains running in either direction on both.

 Both platforms have step-free access; passengers unable to use the footbridge are able to pass from one platform to the other over the Torbay Road level crossing at the north end of the platforms.